European shares dip as Carlsberg warns on Russia profits

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Louise Ireland)
+Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Susan Fenton)

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)